 8. Kulliyyah of Economics and Management Science

-Through its programs, it also highlights the importance of a balanced and comprehensive management approach.
-It employs highly skilled local and foreign academic staff members with strong backgrounds in teaching, research, and publications.
+Through its programs, it highlights the importance of a balanced and comprehensive management approach.
+It employs skilled local and foreign academic staff members with strong backgrounds in teaching, research, and publications.
 By integrating traditional business-related fields with Islamic beliefs and ethics, the school aspires to be a leading faculty of international quality in teaching, research, and advisory services.

 The school allows students to combine learned information from all study subjects with practical implementation and monitoring.
 Thus, it’s one of the leading business schools in Malaysia, and you should check it out if you’re looking to study there.